thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 # Linear Programming with Kotlin Part III - Generating Multi-day Schedules

 In [Part I of this series](http://tomstechnicalblog.blogspot.com/2018/01/kotlinforoperationalplanningandoptimiza.html) I introduced binary programming with [Kotlin](http://kotlinlang.org/) and [ojAlgo](http://ojalgo.org/).
-In [Part II], I introduced continuous variables and optimization concepts.
-Sometime after that, I started building [okAlgo](https://github.com/thomasnield/okAlgo/blob/master/README.md) which is a Kotlin idiomatic extension to ojAlgo.
+In [Part II](http://tomstechnicalblog.blogspot.com/2018/01/kotlin-for-linear-programming-part-ii.html), I introduced continuous variables and optimization concepts.
+Not long after that, I started building [okAlgo](https://github.com/thomasnield/okAlgo/blob/master/README.md) which is a Kotlin idiomatic extension to ojAlgo.
 But I digress.
 In this section, I am going to present something more ambitious and useful: generating mutli-day schedules.
-This can be applied to scheduling problems such as staffing, manufacturing, transporation, event planning, and even classroom allocation.
+This can be applied to scheduling problems such as staffing, manufacturing, transporation, sport team event planning, and even classroom allocation.

 It is one thing to create an app that allows you to input events into a calendar.
 It is another for it to automatically generate the calendar of events for you!
-Rather than relying on iterative brute-force tactics to fit classes into a schedule (which can be dysmally and unacceptably inefficent), we can achieve this magic one-click generation of a schedule using the power of mathematical modeling.
+Rather than relying on iterative brute-force tactics to fit classes into a schedule (which can be hopelessly inefficent), we can achieve this magic one-click generation of a schedule using the power of mathematical modeling.

 In this article, we will generate a weekly university class schedule against one classroom.
 We will plot the occupation state grid on two dimensions: classes vs timeline.
 If we wanted to schedule against multiple rooms, that would be three dimensions: classes vs timeline vs room.
 We will stick with the former and do 2 dimensions for now.
 The latter will likely be the next article in this series.

 ## The Problem

 You need a one-click application to schedule university classes against a single classroom.
-This classes have differing lengths and may "repeat" throughout the week.
+These classes have differing lengths and may "repeat" throughout the week.
 Here are the classes:

 * Psych 101 (1 hour, 2 sessions/week)
 * English 101 (1.5 hours, 2 sessions/week)